MarwaAbuEssa/sendbird-javascript-doc/sdk_function_message.md

 ### 6. Messaging read status change to read
-When there are unread messages, this function makes message state to be readed.
+When there are unread messages, this function marks a message's state to read.
 ```javascript
   ...
   sendbird.markAsRead(url);